wangziqi2013/wangziqi2013.github.io/_posts/2019-12-24-understand-zsim-cc-sim.markdown

 The type of the write back depends on the state of the block after handling dirty write backs from children caches.
 If the block state is `E` or `S`, meaning no dirty data needs to be written, the coherence controller creates a `PUTS` `MemReq` object, and calls parent cache `access()` method to handle the write back synchronously.
+If, on the other hand, the block state is `M`, a `PUTX` `MemReq` object is created and fed to the parent cache's `access()` method.
+`I` state blocks will be simply ignored, since they neither have any sharer nor require any form of write back.
-In both cases, the completion cycle of the parent `access()` method will be returned to the caller as the completion cycle of the eviction operation.
+In all cases, the completion cycle of the parent `access()` method will be returned to the caller as the completion cycle of the eviction operation.

+One design decision is whether to send `PUTS` requests to parent caches when the block is clean.
+In general, sending clean write backs help parent cache to manage their sharer lists by removing the sharer eagerly and making the list precise.
+Imprecise sharer lists do not affect correctness, but will incur extra coherence messages to caches that do not actually hold the block. zSim decouples the creation and processing of `PUTS` requests. `PUTS` requests are always sent whenever possible, but parent caches just ignore them.
+Since zSim does not model network utilization, and assumes that all invalidations are sent in parallel, not cleaning the sharer list eagerly will not affect simulation result.